executablebooks/MyST-Parser/docs/using/install.md

 This should install the myst fork of mistletoe, along with the Sphinx parser that is included in the "extensions" configuration of this site.

-## Using Myst Parser with Sphinx

-Sphinx is a documentation generator for building a website or book from multiple source documents and assets.
-To get started with Sphinx, see their [Quickstart Guide](https://www.sphinx-doc.org/en/master/usage/quickstart.html).

-To use the MyST parser in Sphinx, simply add: `extensions = ["myst_parser"]` to your `conf.py`.